-We can even watch a movie after dinner, but we get to watch it in pajamas without the smell of fake butter and MSG!
+We can even watch a movie after dinner, but we get to watch it in pajamas.

-My Favorite Date Night Meal for Two: Menu & Recipes
+My Favorite Romantic Dinner at Home for Two: Menu & Recipes

-The following is our favorite menu for a special dinner on date night in.
+The following is our favorite menu for romantic dinner ideas for two.
 Even with premium ingredients, it is still much cheaper than eating out and going to a movie.
-We vary the menu a little each year, but in our opinion this delicious dinner is hard to top for deliciousness and simplicity.
-In fact, these are so simple they hardly even require recipes!
+We vary the menu a little each year, but in our opinion, this delicious dinner is hard to top for its deliciousness and simplicity.
+These are so simple they hardly even require recipes.

 - Grilled Cajun Shrimp